chaitanya-kaul/TheFocusNetSeries/README.md

 Code for FocusNet (ISBI 2019) and FocusNet++ (ISBI 2021)

-## Please cite the following papers if you fimd this useful and use it for your research:
+## Please cite the following papers if you find this useful and use it for your research:

 ### FocusNet -